zlin7/CGNet/README.md

 SOFTWARE.

-# Requirement:
+# Requirements:
 python 3.8 (tested on 3.8.5)

 pytorch 1.8.0

-tested using cuda 11.1 (only because I use RTX 30 GPU.
+tested using cuda 11.1 (only because RTX 30 GPU was used for experiments.
 Older versions might work as well)

 lie_learn: https://github.com/AMLab-Amsterdam/lie_learn
 Note that for windows system, you need to change `setup.py` in the main directory.